Ein-Bebop/Ein-Bebop/README.md

 -->

 ### Who am I?
 I'm Diego Acosta, I'm based in Monterrey, Mexico and I am a dedicated researcher and computer scientist currently immersed in the world of Artificial Intelligence.
-I'm currently balancing my time between conducting research and pursuing a Master's degree in Computer Science at Tec de Monterrey.
+I'm currently balancing my time between personal exciting projects and working as a Data Science Project Specialist at Tec de Monterrey.

 My primary passion lies in DNN and the power they hold in extracting invaluable insights from data through the magic of AI.
 Specifically, I've been focusing on the exciting field of Natural Language Processing (NLP), where I'm exploring the endless possibilities AI offers to understand and manipulate human language.